Welcome

 Graduated Residents

-Since 2015, our residents have gone directly into practice or on to fellowships such as Cardiovascular-Texas Heart Institute, Houston; Head and Neck-Massachusetts Eye and Ear, Boston; Pediatric Critical Care-University of Michigan; Plastic Surgery-Temple University, Philadelphia; Vascular Surgery-Indiana University; Colorectal Surgery-University of Miami, FL; Surgical Oncology-Roger Williams Medical Center, Providence, RI; Surgical Oncology-Memorial Sloan Kettering, New York; Breast Surgical Oncology-University of Southern California; Surgical Critical Care-Henry Ford Hospital; Minimally Invasive Surgery-Bay State Medical Center, Springfield, MA; and Colorectal Surgery-St. Vincent Hospital, Erie, PA
+Since 2015, our residents have gone directly into practice or on to fellowships such as Cardiovascular-Texas Heart Institute and East Carolina University; Head and Neck-Massachusetts Eye and Ear; Pediatric Surgery-University of Michigan and University of Connecticut; Pediatric Critical Care-University of Michigan; Plastic Surgery-Temple University and Cleveland Clinic, FL; Vascular Surgery-Indiana University and Baylor, Dallas; Colorectal Surgery-University of Miami; Surgical Oncology-Roger Williams Medical Center, Providence and Memorial Sloan Kettering, New York; Breast Surgical Oncology-University of Southern California and Johns Hopkins; Surgical Critical Care-Henry Ford Hospital; Minimally Invasive Surgery-Bay State Medical Center, Springfield, MA; and Colorectal Surgery-St. Vincent Hospital, Erie, PA and Southern Illinois University.